brandonjchun/passwordcreator2/README.md

 An interactive program designed to guide people to making a safe and secure password, with options like pseudorandomization and password length selection given to the user.
 Run PasswordRunner2 to begin! :)

 # What I Learned
-• Class hiearchy (Inheritance, Abstraction, Accessing class attributes)
+• Class hierarchy (Inheritance, Abstraction, Accessing class attributes)

 • Data validation (Reading input, Checking input, Wwitch statements)

-• Program process (Reprompting user until correct input is received)
+• Operation logic (Reprompting user until correct input is received, Program runs until all conditons are met)